mvs-org/docs-mvs-org/source/docs/assets-operations.md

 ACCOUNTAUTH          Account password(authorization) required.
 ```
 **NOTICE: --cert is newly added option (in v0.8.0) which does not take any arguments.**
-**NOTICE: if not specify account, list all issued asset.**
+**NOTICE: if not specify account, list all issued assets or certs.**
-**if account specified, list all asset of this account, includes unissued assets,**
+**if account specified, list all assets or certs of this account, includes unissued assets,**
 **and summary quantity on all addresses for each asset.**

 ***